-A Wolfgang Digital study from last year shows that just 18% of visitors to eCommerce stores landed directly on the site.
-An overwhelming 62% of traffic comes from Google.
+A Wolfgang Digital study shows that just 20% of visitors to eCommerce stores landed directly on the site.
+An overwhelming 60% of traffic comes from Google.

 To put this in perspective, these are visitors who may have not transacted with on your site earlier.
 Capturing their attention, building trust and converting them can take a lot of time and resources.
 Not surprisingly then, the average conversion rate on eCommerce is pegged at less than 2.50%.